Scroll through other Combs Ford Real Ale pubs

 A large, open plan, single bar pub serving consistently good beer.
 Situated just over half mile from centre of nearby Stowmarket, this pub retains distinctive drinking, games and eating areas.
 For fine weather drinking in the beer garden is located beside a small stream.
 Good value food with several vegetarian options (12-2, 7-9) the steak and kidney pudding is a real filler!
 No food served on Sun or Mon eves.
 Disabled toilet.

-Currently closed, but is being bought by the owners of the Ipswich Dove Street Inn and may reopen soon.
+Currently closed, but it has been purchased by the owners of the Dove Street Inn in Ipswich, who are refurbishing it and expect to reopen late September or early October.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)